 Thanks again for taking the time to write.

-Regards and keep reading my blog at http://menachemkuchar.com/Writings/ :-)
+Regards and keep reading my writings at MenachemKuchar.com/Writings :-)

 Menachem

-Funny that both Howard and Elisha, when they started reading the library narrative, thought (in Howard's words) I was "going to have another go at the Lubes but you got the Great.
-That's even better . . .
-I loved that door in the library -- we used to get into the [G.S.Y. -- Great Synagogue Youth] dances that way [gratis].
+Funny that both Howard and Elisha, when they started reading the library narrative, thought (in Howard's words) I was "going to have another go at the Lubes but you got to the Great.
+That's even better ....
+I loved that door in the library — we used to get into the [G.S.Y. — Great Synagogue Youth] dances that way [gratis].
 Sam showed it to me at our teacher's wedding.

 He went on to relate to me more of his experiences at the Great.

 When I came back to Sydney for your wedding, my Mum was living in Rushcutters Bay.
-I stayed the first Shabat at home, so I went to the Great with Joe.
+I stayed the first Shabat at home, so I went to the Great with Joe [an old friend whose father was the ḥazan].

-The service went well (just a couple of hours longing than Kibbutz) and we were all invited to the Kiddush.
+The service went well (just a couple of hours longer than Kibbutz) and we were all invited to the Kiddush.

 The President with his Top Hat on, called Joe over to complain about my wearing sandals to the Synagogue.